hanlizhang/AeroWrenchPlanner/README.md

 - Use `tools/plot_traj.py` to plot trajectories for single trial data.
 - Use `tools/final_boxplot.py` for generating boxplots showing the Relative Cost Ratio of your approach compared to Minsnap.
+- Use `tools/inference_once.py` to run inference and visualize the results.

 ## Citation